-To provide fire protection inside the building as per the section 8.4.2, internal hydrants, sprinkler system and fire extinguishers are provided.
+In reference to section 8.4.2.1, internal hydrants, sprinkler system and fire extinguishers are provided inside the building.
 Pipeline for the internal hydrants and sprinkler system is tapped off from the external hydrant line routed around the building.
+Design life of the system shall be 20 years.